monkamtanyi/best-repo-ever5/README.md

 i# best-repo-ever5
-This is for trial purpose only
+These isn't for trial purpose only